Paul Wiggin: Minnesota Vikings

-Wiggin's longest football connection is his four decades with the Minnesota Vikings.
+Wiggin's longest football connection was his four decades with the Minnesota Vikings.

-In 1985, he became the Vikings defensive line coach under Bud Grant, a position he held through 1991; though under head coach Jerry Burns from 1986-91.
+In 1985, he became the Vikings defensive line coach under Bud Grant, a position he held through 1991; though under head coach Jerry Burns from 1986 to 1991.
 Some of the Vikings defensive linemen Wiggins developed include pro football Hall of Fame members Chris Doleman and John Randle, first-team All-Pro Keith Millard, and Pro Bowl player Henry Thomas.
 In 1989, the Vikings defense produced 71 quarterback sacks, the second best ever in a single season.
 Doleman had 21 sacks and Millard 18.

 In 1992, the Vikings hired Wiggin in a scouting capacity, as the head of their new professional personnel department, which he built up as it did not previously exist.
 He started with 11 people, which grew to over 200 staff in the ensuing decades.
 As of 2023, the 88-year old Wiggin was still working as a senior consultant for the Vikings in evaluating players over 30 years later.

 He received the 2022 Bud Grant Distinguished Minnesotan Award by the Minnesota Chapter of the National Football Foundation.